 Each DeLuxe car has four DeLuxe Suites each.
 Each suites is 8 square meters (86 square feet).
 Some have twin side-by-side beds and en-suite bathroom with shower, sink and toilet.
 There are also a limited number of double-bedded suites which feature a ¾-sized bath tub with handheld shower in the en-suite bathroom.
 (If you’d like a DeLuxe suite with double bed and tub, please let us know at time of booking.)

 Each train has two Luxury carriages, each with three Luxury Suites.
 These suites are 10.25 square meters (110 square feet) and feature side-by-side twin beds or double bed, as well as bathroom with shower, sink toilet and bathtub.

 Meals are served in the 42-seat diner in two seatings and include delicious African and continental cuisine.
 Dining and service are gracious.
 Meals are multi-course and tasty.
 The wine list is outstanding.
 The Blue Train now includes all alcoholic beverages throughout your journey both in the bar and in the dining room.
 Breakfast or dinner can be served either in your compartment or in the dining car.
 Snacks and drinks can be served in your compartment at any time.

 The Blue Train can accommodate vegetarian, Halaal, Kosher or other special dietary requirements, which should be specified when you make your reservation.

-Each Blue Train set has two classic lounges in sumptuous shades of brown.
-Afternoon tea is served daily in the main lounge.
-The club lounge is the only public area where smoking, including cigars, is allowed.
-Don’t forget to visit the lounge car at the end of the train.
+Most departures will also have an Observation Car at the end of the train.
 There’s no better way to enjoy a drink or tea and cakes as you gaze out the gigantic rear window.